BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-tyntec-whatsapp/docs/TyntecWhatsAppAdapter.md

 the tyntec Conversations API.

+## `public maxBodySize: number`

+Is the maximum size of the request body accepted in `processActivity`.

 ## `public onTurnError?: (context: TurnContext, error: Error) => Promise<void>`

 Is an optional asynchronous error handler that can catch exceptions in the